milanwiedemann/asd123/README.md

 #> [5] "measure_t2_i2" "measure_t3_i2"
 ```

-The order of the vector can still be changed by the sort argument.
+The order of the vector can still be changed when using `unlist = TRUE`
+by changing the sort argument.

 ``` r
 create_var_names(var_name = "measure", str = "t", n = 3) %>%